BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

    height = 500
 %}

 Once he receives David's XPUB, Bob opens our application and navigates to the wallet settings.
-On the wallet settings page, Bob goes the signing keys page.
-From there the app guides him through the key replacement flow.
+On the wallet settings page, Bob goes to the signing keys page.
+From there, the app guides him through the key replacement flow.
 It starts with a short explanation dialog that outlines how the process works.

 {% include image-gallery.html pages = page.images_key-replacement-configuration %}